-Either people are unaware of the need for planning permission, or they are willing to take a chance by not obtaining planning permission to keep the costs down and reduce the waiting time.
-The Local Planning Authority may decide to take enforcement action when they become aware of the development.
-The process often starts with the Local Planning Authority serving a Planning Contravention Notice to find out more information about the development and who owns this land.
-This may then be followed by the service of an enforcement notice.
-An enforcement notice will set out the alleged breach of planning control; the works that you need to complete in order to remedy the breach; and the timescale in which you need to complete the works.
-Failure to comply with an enforcement notice is a criminal offence and so it is important to take early advice if you receive an enforcement notice.
-There is a right of appeal against the notice.
+The process often starts with the local planning authority serving a planning contravention notice to find out more information about the development and who owns this land.
+This may then be followed by the service of an enforcement, or breach of condition notice.
+The notice will set out the alleged breach of planning control; what you need to do to remedy the breach, and the timescale within which this must be done.
+Failure to comply with these notices is a criminal offence, so it is important to take early advice if you receive a planning contravention, breach of condition notice, or enforcement notice.

 Our planning team can help you deal with any enforcement issues you might face.
 We can assess whether the development needs planning permission, or whether it has become lawful and immune from enforcement action.
 We can also liaise with the local planning authority, draft appeal statements and represent you at an appeal.